AndreaRaffaelli/ICCBD_notes/qos/qos.md

 - RTCP: real-time control protocol, dynamic management, keep negotiated QoS
 - RIP: real-time protocol, General operational messages (UDP)

-IntServ must work during both static and dynamic phases to gran QoS.
+IntServ must work during both static and dynamic phases to grant QoS.
 The goal is to produce an active path, connecting the sender and the receiver for the whole flow.

 The static actions (out of band) can be expensive, the dynamic actions are time critical.
+> Note that IntServ is not very much scalable since requires negotiation node per node to reserve resources and to provision the flows.

 ### RSVP: reservation protocol